makingmusic/rl_gridworld/README.md

 # RL Gridworld

-This is a Reinforcement Learning implementation of Q-Learning in a 1D gridworld environment.
+This is a Reinforcement Learning implementation of Q-Learning in both 1D and 2D gridworld environments.
 Why you ask?
 Well, the reason is learn.
 Like really learn what is going on underneath.

 I did learn a ton and I find it much more useful to learn through this method than reading a book.
 It is the reason I am keeping this repo public.
 May more people find this usefulness!

-## The setup
+## The Setup

-The setup is the simplest RL implemention that I could find to learn on.
-It is a 1D world.
-Simple as that.

-At the beginning you just define a) the end goal - which is to reach state N and b) the rules of the game.
+The project includes two different environments:

+### 1D Gridworld

+A simple 1D world where the agent can move left or right.
+The goal is to reach state N.

 Rules are simple: You can either go left or right (falling out at the edges not ok :) - obviously).

+### 2D Gridworld

+A more complex 2D world where the agent can move up, down, left, or right.
+The goal is to reach the bottom-right corner.

+Rules:

+- Agent can move in four directions: up, down, left, right
+- Cannot move outside the grid boundaries
+- Goal state is at the bottom-right corner (N-1, N-1)

 ## The agent